Superfast broadband plans in Bedford Borough

 Under current projects, we will provide fibre broadband availability to over 97% of premises.

 The fibre rollout is split into two phased projects which currently run until 2018/19.
 We continue to seek more funding to achieve further coverage in the future to reach our target of 100% coverage across the Borough.

 BDUK3 Project 2019

 Project 3 (BDUK 3) is currently at the contract deployment negotiation stage.
 This is currently the final project and seeks to get superfast coverage for the final 2-3% of the area, with speeds of no less than 30Mbps.

-All the remaining unserved premises in Bedford Borough are eligible for funding and there was a requirement to cover as many of the remaining premises as possible with the funding available, however, we cannot guarantee that all properties will benefit.
+All the remaining unserved premises in Bedford Borough are eligible for funding and there was a need to cover as many of the remaining premises as possible with the funding available, but, we cannot guarantee that all properties will benefit.
 The main solution from the provider is FTTP.